RSS Feeds

 Enabling RSS

-Section titled “Enabling RSS”Configure in Settings > RSS.
+Section titled “Enabling RSS”Configure in Settings > Search, in the RSS Sync subsection.

 | Setting | Description |